 You will study social science, developmental perspectives, values and ethics, new learning technologies for the early years and consider the creative use of the outdoor environment.
 You will learn about special needs in education, ways to protect children and how to teach literacy and numeracy skills to early years children.
 You will conduct an independent study in a topic you are particularly interested in.
-You will also have the opportunity to work with specialists, where you will be able to apply specialist knowledge to early years practice, for example, art and dance specialists.
+You will also have the opportunity to develop and apply specialist knowledge, for example learning about how to use the outdoor environment as an effective learning space in conjunction with Wildlife and Marine specialists.
 The programme also includes a module to develop your own personal and professional skills in readiness for employment, for example team working skills, decision-making, problem-solving and communication.

 Work-related learning is an integral part of the programme and is built into the majority of modules by providing opportunities for you to apply your learning directly to your specific working environment.
 Therefore you will also be required to undertake a work placement in an early years setting and this may be on a voluntary or paid basis.

 Opportunity to take part in outdoor activities: kayaking £24.95 per person